Bicycle Touring Flores, Indonesia: hints and advice to travel Flores by bike

 Language Communication and Internet Connectivity

-Basic English is spoken in most guesthouses and is not uncommon to also meet locals who can blabber a few words, the amount of English speakers here is way higher than in Japan or Kazakhstan for example.
-Don’t expect to communicate with everyone in English though, always use basic sentences and speak slowly.
+The number of English speakers here is way higher than in Japan or Kazakhstan, for example.
+Don’t expect to communicate with everyone in English; always use simple sentences and speak slowly.

-Although there are more than 6 official languages and countless dialects spoken in Flores, Indonesian is still the national language and 99% of locals can speak it.
-Learning a few words of Indonesian is useful and fun, Indonesian is one of the easiest languages in the world.
+Although there are more than 6 official languages and countless dialects spoken in Flores, Indonesian is still the national language, and 99% of locals can speak it.
+Learning a few words of Indonesian is useful and fun.
+Indonesian is one of the easiest languages in the world.

-Ready to cycle Flores Islands?
+Ready to cycle the Flores Islands?
 Check our

 Check also our in-depth articles about: